 7-8.
 Theoretical Mechanics.
 3 hours lecture.

 A problem course open to upper-classmen who have a knowledge of the differential and the integral calculus.
 Moments of inertia, central forces, friction, impact, and statistics are some of the topics studied.
+Not given 1935-1936.

 ASTRONOMY